-The Company has spent N1.3 billion on ongoing building project at plot 16, Acme road Lagos and has been included in the financial statements as at 31 December 2019.
+The Company has spent N1.58billion on building project at plot 16, Acme road Lagos and has been included in the financial statements as at 31 December 2020.
+The value of the building under construction of N1.58 has been reclassified to building (N1.49billion) and Furniture and fittings (N85.3million) upon completion of the contruction.